 Several public resources can be downloaded below.
 Join the community of practice for access to all resources.

-Members of the community of practice are invited to join live webinars for presentations and discussion on the latest developments within G6PD operational research.
-These topics include lessons learned during trainings, research or implementations, and ethics and quality assurance for point-of-care testing.
+Members of the community of practice are invited to join live webinars for presentations and discussions on the latest developments within G6PD operational research.
+These topics include lessons learned during training, research or implementations, and ethics and quality assurance for point-of-care testing.

-In the July 14, 2020 webinar of the two-part series on user perspectives from G6PD testing activities in Bangladesh, Nora Engel and Cristian Traian Ghergu from Maastricht University presented on a qualitative study that evaluated user perspectives on a quantitative G6PD test to support radical cure of P. vivax malaria in Bangladesh.
+July 14, 2020 webinar: User perspectives on a quantitative G6PD test in Bangladesh.
+In this part two of the series on user perspectives from G6PD testing activities in Bangladesh, Nora Engel and Cristian Traian Ghergu from Maastricht University present a qualitative study that evaluated user perspectives on a quantitative G6PD test to support radical cure of P. vivax malaria in Bangladesh.

 July 16, 2019 webinar: An Introduction to Quality Assurance in G6PD Testing.
 Germana Bancone, a research scientist with Shoklo Malaria Research Unit (SMRU), presented an introduction to quality assurance in G6PD testing.
 Maria Kahn, a senior research associate at PATH, discussed the importance of using control reagents in qualitative point-of-care assays for G6PD testing